GChuf/RCWM/README.md

 Right Click Windows Magic is a set of right-click (context) menu tools for admins, power users and other magic beings.
 If you consider yerself a wizard and would like to save yourself some time and headaches, this is the *right* set of context menu tools for you.

 This little magic pack includes:
+- option to add the old context menu back in Windows 11
 - robocopy for copying and moving directories (much faster than regular copy)
 - opening CMD or powershell windows into folders or drives
 - taking ownership of files, or directories with recursion (takeown && icacls)